SpoonX/aurelia-charts/README.md

 ## Quick start

-For this example we will use `aurelia-charts-c3` which basicly wraps the c3 library.
+For this example we will use `aurelia-charts-c3` which basically wraps the c3 library.

 1. `jspm install aurelia-charts aurelia-charts-c3`
 2. .plugin('aurelia-charts') and .plugin('aurelia-charts-c3');